stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 An _orbital_ (or arcball) camera controller rotates the view position _about_ a target point-of-interest.

-We first extend the default controller to include the target position and a _radius_ which is the distance from the camera:
+The default controller is sub-classed to include a target position and _radius_ which is the distance from the camera:

 ```java
 public class OrbitalCameraController extends DefaultCameraController {